zclzz/ALFRED-challenge/README.md

 ## Training / Evaluation

-My agent relies on the pre-trained segmentation models, however the large language models for language understanding were self-trained and fine tuned.
+My agent relies on the pre-trained segmentation models, however, the large language models for language understanding were self-trained and fine-tuned.

 If you plan on using some pre-trained language models trained by FILM, please follow the instructions below: